danrleypereira/aws-cdk/README.md

 ### 4. **Configure AWS X-Ray for Tracing**

 Integrate AWS X-Ray with your Lambda functions and API Gateway to trace requests and debug performance bottlenecks.
 This can help identify slow operations in the API lifecycle.

+### 5. Next Steps for Monitoring and Alerts:

+- Add SNS Notifications: You can connect your CloudWatch alarms to SNS (Simple Notification Service) topics to send email or SMS alerts when thresholds are breached.
+- Advanced Metrics: Set up more granular metrics such as invocation counts, throttling, and custom application metrics for detailed monitoring.
+- CloudWatch Dashboards: You can also create dashboards that provide real-time insights into Lambda execution, error rates, and DynamoDB usage, all from a single view.